Bianca Jackson: 2024–2025

-Bianca is approached by Charlotte (Leonie Elliott) to appear on her true crime podcast to tell her ordeal with Reiss.
+Bianca is approached by a woman named Charlotte (Leonie Elliott) to appear on her true crime podcast to tell her ordeal with Reiss.
 Bianca agrees but later changes her mind, however, it is too late.
 Despite Bianca's attempts to keep this hidden from Sonia, the story goes viral on social media.
 They are disturbed by true crime fans, and Sonia discovers the truth.
 After a heated argument, Sonia kicks Bianca out, but they reconcile.
 Sonia's long-lost father Terry Cant (Glen Davies) arrives after listening to the podcast, immediately clashing with Bianca when she tries to prevent him from seeing Sonia due to his abusive past.
 Sonia agrees to follow Terry to Bali so she can leave Walford, but when Bianca refuses to allow her to go, Terry turns violent.
 Bianca reveals this to Sonia, who later witnesses Terry's true colours.
 Sonia and her daughter Bex (Jasmine Armfield) still decide to go to Bali without Terry and invite Bianca.
 Bianca leaps at the chance and leaves Walford once again with Sonia, Bex, and Julia.